gopheracademy/gopheracademy-web/content/advent-2019/flags.md

 ## Sub Commands

-Instead of having one executable to start the HTTP server and another to check it's alive.
-We can have one executable that does both commands (same as `git` have many sub-commands - `clone`, `add`, `diff` ...).
+Instead of having one executable to start the HTTP server and another to check it's alive, we can have one executable that does both commands (same as `git` have many sub-commands - `clone`, `add`, `diff` ...).
 We can do that with [flag.FlagSet](https://golang.org/pkg/flag/#FlagSet).